Berne Convention: Prospects for future reform

 The Berne Convention was intended to be revised regularly in order to keep pace with social and technological developments.
 It was revised seven times between its first iteration (in 1886) and 1971, but has seen no substantive revision since then.
 That means its rules were decided before widespread adoption of digital technologies and the internet.
 In large part, this lengthy drought between revisions comes about because the Treaty gives each member state the right to veto any substantive change.
 The vast number of signatory countries, plus their very different development levels, makes it exceptionally difficult to update the convention to better reflect the realities of the digital world.
 In 2018, Professor Sam Ricketson argued that anyone who thought that further revision would ever be realistic was "dreaming".

 Berne members also cannot easily create new copyright treaties to address the digital world's realities, because the Berne Convention also prohibits treaties that are inconsistent with its precepts.

-Legal academic Dr. Rebecca Giblin has argued that one reform avenue left to Berne members is to "take the front door out".
+Legal academic Rebecca Giblin has argued that one reform avenue left to Berne members is to "take the front door out".
 The Berne Convention only requires member states to obey its rules for works published in other member states – not works published within its own borders.
 Thus member nations may lawfully introduce domestic copyright laws that have elements prohibited by Berne (such as registration formalities), so long as they only apply to their own authors.
 Giblin also argues that these should only be considered where the net benefit would be to benefit authors.

-Copyright terms have philosophical implications both for the right of the author to be compensated for labor and the right of individuals to participate in culture.
-It is generally obvious to an individual that their experiences belong to themselves, from which stems the perceived right to build on those experiences and create new ones.
-As experiences are largely in the form of arts, including literature, movies, music, games, and the like, building on those experiences to participate in culture may be seen as a direct exercise of the right to participate in culture.
-This has been debated by legal scholars.
-Peterson raises questions about this right in the case of the Metroid fan game AM2R.
-Sganga and others have directly questioned whether the Berne convention and long copyright terms in general violate the International Covenant on Economic, Social and Cultural Rights binding 160 signatories, particularly Article 15(1)(a), which recognizes "the right of everyone to take part in cultural life."
-The implications for an international dispute claiming a treaty conflicts with a binding agreement on human rights are complex, and it is not yet settled whether such a challenge would force reform or even invalidate the existing convention; likewise, as a practical member, it is possible for member states to agree to ignore certain human rights, or anything else, regardless of legal or moral basis.